agh-glk/fcs/docs/source/server/crawling_depth_policy.rst

    .. py:staticmethod:: calculate_depth(link=None, source_url=None, depth=None)

-   :param string link: address of site for which crawling depth is computed
+      :param string link: Address of site for which crawling depth is computed.
-   :param string source_url: address of site from which link has been retrieved
+      :param string source_url: Address of site from which link has been retrieved.
-   :param int depth:
+      :param int depth: *source_url* page depth.
-   :return: Crawling depth
+      :return: Crawling depth.
       :rtype: int
-   :raises ValueError:
+      :raises ValueError: If some URL is invalid.

 .. py:class:: RealDepthCrawlingDepthPolicy